This bird has an eerie night cry, totally at odds with the happy little bird that issues it.

 Find out how you can help.

-At Perth Zoo: The Bush Stone-curlew can be found in the Nocturnal House, in the South-west Aviary or at the Cockatoo exhibit in the Australian Bushwalk.
+At Perth Zoo: The Bush Stone-curlew can be found at the Cockatoo exhibit in the Australian Bushwalk.

 These birds are mostly nocturnal and let out an eerie wailing call at night.